jeraldrich/blog/docs/about_me.rst

 Here are my tracks: https://soundcloud.com/milkysway

-If you like them or have suggestions, send me an email and let's geek out.
+If you have suggestions or want ot learn, send me an email and let's geek out.